 Wooldridge devised a ballot that presented to the voter all of the possible choices, but was decidedly biased for Austin.
-Approved by the committee, the ticket read, “For” or “Against” separation of the departments and, “For Austin for the Main University.”
+Approved by the committee, the ticket read, “For” or “Against” separation of the departments and, “For Austin for the Main Branch.”
 Blanks were included to write-in a choice for the location of the entire campus, and, if needed, the preferred city for a separate medical department.
 But to vote for another city for the main branch, the word “Austin” had to be physically marked out and another written in its place.
 The committee suspected the ballot might upset Houston and Galveston, as it allowed for the possibility of an undivided campus, but hoped Austin’s supporters would be content with the design.
 Instead, Austinites thought the committee had cleared the way for the separation of the University.
 No one was satisfied.

 As expected, Houston and Galveston cried foul, and charged Austin with selfishness for wanting the entire campus.
 By early August, rumors reached the capital that an alliance had formed between the gulf cities and Tyler to deny Austin any part of the University if it should, directly or indirectly, oppose a detached medical branch.
 If the Austin committee’s ballot was used in the election, Houston and Galveston threatened to vote for Tyler for the main campus.
 Despite the high visibility of the campaign, voter turnout for the special election was expected to be small.
 The danger of a coalition against Austin was real.